-Between October 2022 and February 2023, the State Board and the Maryland State Department of Education will continue to engage with our communities to refine the Phase 1 elements of the Strategic Plan, and develop the goals and metrics linked to each of the priorities outlined in Phase 1.
-Engagement will take the form of regional data conversations with stakeholders, ongoing student shadows, and a new series of round tables and listening sessions.
-The goals and metrics will be released in February 2023.
+Between October 2022 and February 2023, the State Board and the Maryland State Department of Education continued to engage with our communities to refine the Phase 1 elements of the Strategic Plan, and develop the goals and metrics linked to each of the priorities and enablers outlined in Phase 1.
+Engagement took the form of regional data walks with stakeholders, ongoing student shadows, and a new series of roundtables and community events.
+The goals and metrics released in this phase provide insight on our direction as we move into Phase 3.